 - In a large bowl or stand mixer combine egg, sugar, milk, butter and vanilla.

-- Slowly add in the flour mixture and mix until combined.
+- Slowly add in the flour mixture and mix until well combined.

-- Bake for ~10-12 minutes or until donuts are golden brown and a toothpick when inserted comes out clean.
+- Bake for 12 minutes or until a toothpick when inserted comes out clean.

-- Allow donuts to cool fully before if you deciding to frost, glaze, or rolling in powdered sugar.
+- Allow donuts to cool fully before frosting.

 Two things... can you use almond milk in place of dairy, and what could I do if I don't have a doughnut pan?